PierreTsia/discord-trad-bot/PRD.md

 - No translation of messages in other channels

 ## 6. Future Enhancements (Post-MVP)
-- Multiple translation channels
+- Multiple translation channels with channel-specific settings
-- Translation of attachments
+- Translation of attachments and media content
 - Voice message translation
-- Translation statistics
+- Translation statistics and usage analytics
-- Custom language pairs
+- Custom language pairs and translation rules
-- Translation memory to reduce API calls
+- Translation memory to reduce API calls and improve consistency
 - Persistent hosting and database storage (e.g., Render, VPS, or cloud platform) for 24/7 availability
+- Enhanced language detection with confidence scores
+- Support for multiple languages in single messages
+- Channel-specific language preferences
+- Translation quality feedback system
+- Rate limiting and API usage optimization
+- Support for role and channel mentions in translations
+- Translation cache for common phrases
+- Fallback translation service integration
+- Bot health monitoring and automatic recovery
+- User feedback collection and analysis
+- Translation quality metrics and reporting

 ## 7. Technical Stack
 - Language: Python